-The Center for Social Science Scholarship Small Research Grants for PhD students are intended to provide crucial support for research, presentation, and travel for research purposes.
+The Center for Social Science Scholarship Small Research Grants for UMBC PhD students are intended to provide crucial support for research, presentation, and travel for research purposes.

 Awards are made to students pursuing a PhD in the social sciences at UMBC who have already exhausted all other relevant/available university support—including but not limited to such sources as DRIF, departmental funding, and GSA funding.